 Extra charging cables: Throw a few charging cables in with your extra phone.
 Make sure the charging cables are usable and working properly by testing them before hand.
 The charging cables should be compatible with the battery pack and with any device you are going to charge.

-Your current smart device loaded with Apps: Pre-install Apps on your smart device before hitting the road.
+Your current smart device loaded with Apps: Pre-install Apps on your smart device before hitting the road, be sure to have managed backup solutions if case an accident with your data happens.
 There are several Apps available to help determine weather and road conditions during winter travel.
 Here are a few the Guru of Geek suggests:

 Predicts snowfall in specific regions.
 The app is pretty specific in predicting exact times of weather pattern changes.